sumukhah/webpack-cli/OPTIONS.md

   --no-module-parser-javascript-auto-unknown-context-recursive                       Negative 'module-parser-javascript-auto-unknown-context-recursive' option.
   --module-parser-javascript-auto-unknown-context-reg-exp <value>                    Sets the regular expression when using the require function in a not statically analyse-able way.
   --module-parser-javascript-auto-unknown-context-request <value>                    Sets the request when using the require function in a not statically analyse-able way.
-  --module-parser-javascript-auto-url                                                Enable/disable parsing of new URL() syntax.
+  --module-parser-javascript-auto-url <value>                                        Enable/disable parsing of new URL() syntax.
-  --no-module-parser-javascript-auto-url                                             Negative 'module-parser-javascript-auto-url' option.
   --module-parser-javascript-auto-worker <value...>                                  Specify a syntax that should be parsed as WebWorker reference.
 'Abc' handles 'new Abc()', 'Abc from xyz' handles 'import { Abc } from "xyz"; new Abc()', 'abc()' handles 'abc()', and combinations are also possible.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
   --module-parser-javascript-auto-worker-reset                                       Clear all items provided in configuration.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
   --module-parser-javascript-auto-wrapped-context-critical                           Enable warnings for partial dynamic dependencies.